RaPaLearning/gita-begin/gita/ramanuja.md

 _Sanyasa is about leaving the obsession with ‘I’_

 _At Srirangam, Ramanuja saw the king Dhanurdasa showing love towards his wife in public.
-This was shamed by the people._
+People around him ridiculed this._
 _Ramanuja appreciated his love, asking the king what he liked the most in his wife.
 The king replied saying that he loved his wife’s eyes._
 _Ramanuja promised to show the king something which is more beautiful._
 _He took the king to the temple and showed him the Lord._